TheoCoombes/ClipCap/docs/data_preprocessing.md

 python -m ClipCap.preprocess --help
 ```

 Running the command with `--help` provides extensive documentation for each individual argument.
-Alternatively, you can view the [preprocess/args.py file](/ClipCap/preprocess/args.py).
+Alternatively, you can view the [preprocess/args.py](/ClipCap/preprocess/args.py) and [encoder/args.py](/ClipCap/encoder/args.py) files.

 ## Example
 ```bash